Discounts: A Smart Strategy

 The Power of Price Savings

-One of the strongest motivators for getting customers to act on a preorder is the opportunity to save money.
+One of the strongest motivators for customers to act on a preorder is the opportunity to save money.
 Preorders remain the most effective way to manage merchandise orders, but some clients struggle to get participation.
+If samples, aggressive marketing, or shorter preorder windows fail, try offering apparel preorder discounts.

 Discount the Right Number